+Coursian Trunce Statutour Coursian

+Service Type: Statutory Service Service Name: Respite

+.

+vider Category:

+ency

-Provider Type:
+/ider Type:

-Personal Care Agency
+onal Care Agency

+vider Qualifications

+License (specify):

 Licensed by the South Carolina Department of Health and Environmental Control (SCDHEC) as a personal care agency.

-Pursuant to enactment and implementation of SC Code §44-70-10 all providers of personal care services will require a license to provide personal care services.
+Pursuant to enactment and implementation of SC Code §44-70-10 all providers of personal care services will require a

+license to provide personal care services.
 Providers are required to renew their license annually.

+Certificate (specify):

+Other Standard (specify):

 Enrolled and contracted with the Medicaid Agency as a qualified provider

-Verification of Provider Qualifications
+fication of Provider Qualifications

 Entity Responsible for Verification:

 SCDHEC; SCDHHS

+Frequency of Verification:

 • Upon enrollment

 • Within first year of service